 Ms. Edmonds, Ms. Hill and Mr. Yaffe serve on the Audit Committee of the Board, with Ms. Hill serving as the Chairperson of the Audit Committee.
 The Board determined that each of these individuals qualify as independent directors according to the rules and regulations of the SEC with respect to audit committee membership.
 The Board also determined that Ms. Hill qualifies as an "audit committee financial expert," as such term is defined in Item 407(d) of Regulation S-K. The Board has adopted a written charter for the Audit Committee, which is available on our corporate website at www.plbygroup.com.
 The information on our website is not part of this Proxy Statement.
-During 2021, the Audit Committee held four meetings and acted by unanimous written consent on two occasions.
+During 2022, the Audit Committee held seven meetings.